Welcome! You are not Alone!

 Task Force

 The Family Peer Support Task Force and Steering Committee wrapped up with a final in-person meeting in September 2023 in Helena.
 The FPS Task Force met all goals and created for the profession of Family Peer Support in MT: Scope of Practice, Code of Ethics, Core Competencies, Training Standards, and Certification Requirements.
-A Family Peer Support Toolkit containing this work is in development.
+Our Family Support Toolkit is now available.
 We are proud of the accomplishments and thankful to the members who dedicated their time.

 But the work continues!
 MPN’s Family Action Committee is currently working towards certification and funding for Family Peer Support.
 If you are interested in being part of this important work for families, apply here.

-Other Montana Circle of Parents Support Groups
+Circle of Parents Support Groups

 Benchmark Human Services